The Expanse (novel series): Awards and nominations

+Cultural impact

+Alien technology from The Expanse inspired an electrical engineer Jennifer Hollenbeck at Johns Hopkins University Applied Physics Laboratory to develop a shape-shifting antenna that dynamically adapts its shape based on temperature, allowing it to handle multiple frequencies and perform the work of several fixed antennas.

 Adaptations

 Television series

 The American television channel Syfy announced a straight-to-series commitment to a television adaptation of The Expanse in April 2014, ordering the production of ten hour-long episodes for a first season which premiered in December 2015.
 As of 2022 six seasons consisting of a total of 62 episodes have been produced, with the final episode of each season sharing its name with the respective book.
 The series stars Thomas Jane as Josephus Miller and Steven Strait as Jim Holden.
 As for the other crew of the Rocinante, Dominique Tipper was cast as Naomi Nagata, Cas Anvar as Alex Kamal, and Wes Chatham as Amos Burton.
 The other major cast members are Shohreh Aghdashloo as Chrisjen Avasarala, Chad Coleman as Fred Johnson, and Florence Faivre as Julie Mao.
 In season 2, Frankie Adams joined the cast as Bobbie Draper.